Invouker/Server-core-Spring/README.md

-# WildWest
+# WestLand
-Wildwest repository and source of his plugin.
+WestLand repository and source of his plugin.